syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-MAUI.md

 {% endtabs %}

-Step 6: Add a new action method **CreateDocument** in MainPage.xaml.cs and include the below code snippet to **create a Word document**.
+Step 6: Add a new action method **ConvertWordtoPDF** in MainPage.xaml.cs and include the below code snippet to **convert a Word document to PDF**.

 {% tabs %}